briankeane/simpleNodeServerCourse/part3/18-DeleteContact.md

 You've probably gotten the hang of it by now.
 Go ahead and try this one on your own.

+HINT: you'll have to make an initial call to Contact.findById to make sure the contact exists, because our `remove` function doesn't give us any feedback as to whether the contact actually existed or not.
+We need to know whether to send a 404 or a 200.

 Solution below:
 ```
 //